Small Batch GIANT Gingerbread Cinnamon Rolls – Vegan & No Eggs!

 - Please read through all instructions before beginning.
 The overnight option and gluten free option are down below in the notes section.

 - Activate the yeast: In microwave-safe bowl, heat the dairy-free milk until it reaches 110F- use a food thermometer to accurately measure the temperature.
 Any cooler or hotter, and the yeast won’t activate properly.
-Add in 1 tbsp coconut sugar and the extra 1 tbsp flour.
+Add in 1 tbsp sugar.
 Gently whisk together, then sprinkle yeast, mix with a spoon lightly, cover, and let activate for 10 minutes in a warm area.

 - Make the dough: When activated, pour the mixture into a large bowl or a stand mixer with the dough attachment.
-Add in the remaining sugar, applesauce, melted vegan butter, molasses, and vanilla extract.
+Add in the remaining sugar, dairy free yogurt, molasses, vanilla extract, ginger, and cinnamon.
 Mix on medium speed until combine.
-Then add in about half of the flour and mix on medium speed until the flour starts to incorporate into the wet mixture.
-Add the remaining flour, plus the cinnamon and ginger, and mix on medium speed until a shaggy dough forms.
-Lightly flour a clean surface and place the dough onto the surface, sprinkling some extra flour on top or kneading.
+Then add in the flour and mix on medium speed until the flour starts to incorporate into the wet mixture.
+Add the vegan butter, and knead until you get a smooth and slightly tacky dough ball.

-- First proof: Knead the dough lightly, for 2-4 minutes, until it forms a smooth dough ball that’s not sticky.
-Then place the dough into the greased medium bowl, cover with a cloth or wrap, and place into a warm area to let rise for 1 hour.
+- First proof: Place the dough into the greased medium bowl, cover with a cloth or wrap, and place into a warm area to let rise for 1 hour.
 It should be double in size.
 If it’s at least 80F outside, you can place the bowl outside, otherwise you can place it in the oven (which is turned off) and turn on the oven light or start preheating the oven to 350F and place the bowl near or on top of the oven.

-- While the dough is rising: grease a large casserole dish with oil and set aside.
+- While the dough is rising: grease a medium casserole dish with oil and set aside (I used a 7×10).
 In a small bowl, mix together the vegan butter, molasses, sugar, cinnamon, and ginger for the cinnamon roll filling.
 Set aside.

 - Make the vegan cinnamon rolls: After the dough has doubled, lightly punch down the dough.
 Lightly flour a clean surface, and place the dough in the middle.
 Sprinkle a little extra flour on top of the dough and flour the rolling pin.
-Roll the dough out to be a large rectangle (12 in x 18 in).
+Roll the dough out to be a large square (12 in x 12 in).
 Lightly spread the dough with cinnamon roll filling mixture to the edges of the dough.
-Roll into tight rolls and away from you.
-Slice the roll into 12 even cinnamon rolls.
-To easily slice, you can use a piece of thin twine or unflavored floss.
+Slice one side into 2″ intervals, yielding six 2×12″ strips.
+Roll into 6 even cinnamon rolls.
 Place into the oil-greased dish.

 - Second proof: Cover again with a clean towel or wrap, and place over or by the oven while the oven preheats to 350F.
 Let the cinnamon rolls rise for 30 minutes while the oven is preheating.